 But the pandemic has been its most swiftly destructive horseman.
 Following years that saw major retailers swapping hands in debt-bingeing buyouts while consumers shifted from shopping malls to shopping online, the mass shutdown of 2020 pushed some of America’s most iconic brands to the brink.

-The past few months have brought a parade of headline-making Chapter 11 filings, with historic department stores and apparel purveyors at the front.
-And while bankruptcy doesn't necessarily mean out of business, don't be surprised to see favorite locations shutter.
+Spring and summer brought a parade of headline-making Chapter 11 filings, with historic department stores and apparel purveyors at the front.
+And while bankruptcy doesn’t necessarily mean out of business, don’t be surprised to see favorite locations shutter.
 Here are some of the biggest-name bankruptcies to date and what their reorganizations might bring.

 Ascena Retail (Lane Bryant, Ann Taylor)